10yard/dkafe/readme.md

 Jumpman can traverse platforms using unbroken ladders and by utilising hammers (to teleport short distances).
 Jumpman can drop through an oilcan to quickly warp between barrel, rivet and pies stages.

+There is now a console add-on pack which adds up to 3 extra stages packed out with hundreds of Donkey Kong ports, clones and hacks for a myriad of console and computer systems.

 ![DKAFE trophy award](https://github.com/10yard/dkafe/blob/master/artwork/about/trophy2.png)